-4.4 Cybersecurity cluster-04: Offensive Cybersecurity Practitioners
+4.4 Cybersecurity cluster-04: Cybersecurity Practitioners and Technical Security Validation

-Description: The objective of this cluster is to equip the learners with knowledge of offensive and defensive cybersecurity practices.
-This module focuses on cybersecurity practitioner competences including threat analysis and cyber ranges.
+Description: The objective of this cluster is to equip the learners with knowledge of offensive and defensive cybersecurity practices that represents the technical security validation process.
+This module focuses on cybersecurity engineering, technical security validation and practitioner competences, including threat analysis and cyber ranges.